apache/gravitino/docs/index.md

 See [How to install Gravitino](./how-to-install.md) to learn how to install Gravitino server.

-Gravitino provides Docker image on [Docker Hub](https://hub.docker.com/u/datastrato).
+Gravitino provides Docker images on [Docker Hub](https://hub.docker.com/u/datastrato).
 Please pull the image and run it.
-For the details of Gravitino Docker image, please see [Dock image details](./docker-image-details.md).
+For the details of the Gravitino Docker image, please see [Dock image details](./docker-image-details.md).

 Gravitino also provides a playground to experience the whole Gravitino system with other components.